IEC 60906-1: Schuko

+The French system (Type E) shares both these problems.

 Swiss plug

 The earthed IEC 60906-1 plug (IEC designation "Type N") looks similar to the Swiss SN 441011 type 12 plug (IEC designation "Type J") designed in 1937.
 However, the latter has smaller diameter pins (4.0 mm), the earth pin is offset more (5 mm), it is only rated for 10 A and the polarization is flipped.
 Therefore, there is no compatibility between these earthed 3-pin plugs.

-The two types of plug systems also differ in that IEC 60906-1 plugs (both 2 pin unearthed and 3 pin earthed) always have been defined to have partially sleeved line and neutral pins, while the Swiss type 11 (unearthed) and type 12 (earthed) plugs formerly were allowed to be without partially sleeved pins.
-However, since 1 January 2013, only type 11 and 12 plugs with partially sleeved line and neutral pins are allowed to be imported and distributed in Switzerland to reduce the risk of electrical shocks.
+The two types of plug systems also differ in that IEC 60906-1 plugs (both 2 pin unearthed and 3 pin earthed) always have been defined to have partially sleeved live and neutral pins, while the Swiss type 11 (unearthed) and type 12 (earthed) plugs formerly were allowed to be without partially sleeved pins.
+However, since 2013, only type 11 and 12 plugs with partially sleeved live and neutral pins are allowed to be imported and distributed in Switzerland to reduce the risk of electrical shocks.

 Italian plug

-The IEC 60906-1 is similar to the Italian plug CEI 23-50 10 A ("Type L"), with the same front profile shaped as a flat hexagon and the same position of the line and neutral pins (the centres spaced 19 mm apart).
+The IEC 60906-1 is similar to the Italian plug CEI 23-50 10 A ("Type L"), with the same front profile shaped as a flat hexagon and the same position of the live and neutral pins (the centres spaced 19 mm apart).
 However, the pins of the Type L 10 A are 4 mm in diameter (as in the Europlug) and the earth pin is aligned with the two others (no offset is present), making the Italian plug unpolarised.
 Moreover, the Italian plug is rated for up to 10 amperes (although a 16-ampere version exists with different and incompatible size), while the IEC 60906-1 plugs are rated for 16 amperes.